google/brax/brax/experimental/biggym/README.md

 # BIG-Gym

 BIG-Gym is a *crowd-sourcing* challenge for RL *environments* and *behaviors*, inspired by [BIG-Bench](https://github.com/google/BIG-bench). *Our goal is to create the "ImageNet" for continuous control, with diversity in agent morphologies, environment scenes, objects, and tasks.* We solicit submissions for two tracks: **Open-Ended Creativity Track** and **Goal-Oriented Competition Track**.
+Details (timelines, submission instructions) are [here](https://sites.google.com/view/rlbiggym).

 ```python
 from brax.experimental import biggym